kolchyk/DarnitsaCashBot/prd.md

 - **Primary users**: Retail customers purchasing Darnitsa products in Ukrainian pharmacies; internal support/marketing analysts.
 - **Target release**: MVP within 6 weeks, focusing on Ukrainian market and top-3 mobile operators.

+**MVP scope**: This iteration is expressly about proving that the intake → OCR (see `OCR.md`) → rules → EasyPay payout flow described in `easy.md` works reliably for a representative set of receipts.
+Anything beyond that validation is documented as future or optional work and should not block this release.

 ### 1.1 Goals
-1. Automate validation of Darnitsa receipts received via Telegram with ≥95% precision for eligible items.
+1. Demonstrate automated validation of Darnitsa receipts received via Telegram with ≥95% precision on the curated MVP dataset.
-2. Deliver a frictionless bonus payout (≤2 minutes from upload to EasyPay confirmation).
+2. Confirm the EasyPay payout completes within ≤2 minutes from upload to confirmation for accepted receipts under nominal MVP load.
-3. Provide marketing with near real-time visibility into redeemed bonuses per product, region, and pharmacy.
+3. Provide only the minimal visibility (logs + lightweight counters) needed to trace each accepted receipt through payout; deeper analytics stay post-MVP.

+These goals define “done” for the MVP validation loop and intentionally exclude optimizations or experiences that do not affect the core flow.

 ### 1.2 Non-goals
 - Managing promotions for non-Darnitsa brands.
 - Supporting payout channels other than mobile top-up via EasyPay.
 - Building a full loyalty wallet or points marketplace.

+Anything that does not directly improve the “receipt in → payout out” proof point should be treated as backlog fodder or experiments after the MVP readout.

 ## 2. Success Metrics & KPIs

+For the MVP we only need the lean metrics that prove receipts progress through the happy path quickly and safely:
 - Daily Active Uploaders (unique users sending ≥1 receipt).
 - Receipt Acceptance Rate (approved / total uploaded).
 - Bonus Fulfillment Time (p90 under 120 seconds).